yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 ## General Advices

-### Upgrade to Node 10+
+### Upgrade to Node 10.19 or newer

-Yarn doesn't support Node 8 anymore, as it's reached its end of life in December and won't receive any further update.
+Node 8 reached its official End of Life in December and won't receive any further update.
+Yarn consequently doesn't support it anymore.

+Note that Node 10 itself will reach its own End of Life on May 2021, so support for it will likely be removed from Yarn 3.
+As a result we recommend upgrading to Node 12 or 14 whenever you can.

 ### Fix dependencies with `packageExtensions`